bungle/lua-resty-route/README.md

 If there are multiple requet or router level middleware, then they will be executed the same order they were added to a specific scope.
 Yielded middleware is executed in reverse order.
+Yielded middleware will only be resumed once.

 Internally we do use Lua's great `coroutines`.